Homeowner Association

 One of the HOA’s main goals is to create and enforce rules for the community.
 The HOA is typically run by a management team, board of directors, and on-property maintenance staff.

-You may also like: The Importance of Rental Property Inspections
+You may also like: How to Determine the Market Value of a Property

 There are some rules.
 For example, some HOAs may have strict regulations regarding the outside appearance of homes.